-You settle in for a bit of Netflix, turn on your Smart TV, make sure your router is protected by your VPN provider of choice, and click to watch “Finding Dory” for the 63rd time.
+You’re traveling or working abroad and get a bit homesick.
+So you decide to watch a bit of Netflix from back home, turn on your mobile device, make sure it is running your VPN provider of choice, load Netflix, and click to watch “Jackass 4.5” for the 63rd time.
 (You know you love it!)

-Instead of a cute, absent-minded regal tang fish, you instead see the following on your television screen: “Whoops, something went wrong…Streaming Error.
+Instead of seeing those wild men destroy themselves, you instead see the following on your device screen: “Whoops, something went wrong…Streaming Error.
 You seem to be using an unblocker or proxy.
 Please turn off any of these services and try again.”

 While VPN provider TorGuard has done an admirable job of offering access to foreign Netflix content in the past, users are finding that they need to either get a dedicated IP address through the provider (which doesn’t even allow torrenting) or look elsewhere for their Netflix needs.